keruiduo/SupplMat4Protocols/README.md

       - **response_time**: the response time for the trial
   - the full Rmarkdown analysis and plotting script `Four_protocols.Rmd`
   - the resulting HTML output `Four_protocols.html`
+  - a .docx file containing additional details and analyses `Supplementary Information.docx`
+  - a pdf file containing the same additional details and analyses `Supplementary Information.pdf`